 Golden Pond, KY – Bundle up in your favorite sweater, come outdoors, and experience the enchanting sights on a bald eagle viewing trip, presented again at Land Between The Lakes (LBL) National Recreation Area.
 Van trips and river cruises will be offered.

 Several opportunities are available to participate in eagle viewing trips during January and February.
 LBL guides take visitors to the best wildlife viewing hot spots on the 170,000-acre National Recreation Area. «Read the rest of this article»

-Throughout history, people have given thanks sometimes in joyful celebration, often in solemn, even prayerful, ceremony.
+Throughout history, people have given thanks for many reasons.
+Thanks is given often in joyful celebration and sometimes in solemn, even prayerful, ceremony.